Estimated reading time: 9 minutes

 Keep Your Grocery Savings Coming In All Winter Long

-Grocery shopping during the summer is far easier than during the winter months when temperatures reach below zero.
+Grocery shopping during the summer is far easier than in winter when temperatures reach below zero.

-However, just because the seasons change that doesn’t mean your grocery budget needs to as well.
+However, just because the seasons change, that doesn’t mean your grocery budget needs to change as well.

-Trust me, I’ve been there but simply can’t afford to spend more than what our grocery budget allows.
+Trust me, I’ve been there but can’t afford to spend more than our grocery budget allows.

 I don’t know about you, but I see the white stuff falling from the sky on the first day of winter.

 The last thing we enjoy doing is grocery shopping during the winter months in Canada.
 However, we live here and must endure the change in season like the rest of the population.

-It’s not so bad though as long as you are prepared to freeze your butt off but for those of you who are new to Canada like I once was battling the elements can be tough.
+It’s not so bad, though, as long as you are prepared to freeze your butt off, but battling the elements can be challenging for those new to Canada like I once was.

-I was NOT used to the amount of snow that we get in Canada, so on the first day of winter, I had to learn fast how to be prepared for situations such as a trip to the grocery store or even to work and back.
+I was NOT used to the snow we get in Canada, so on the first day of winter, I had to learn how to be prepared for situations such as a grocery store or work and back trip.

 There were times I’d go after school on the city bus to the grocery store to pick up a few staples, and I wasn’t ready for the slush, broken bags, and having nowhere to sit.

-No matter where you go during the winter months it’s important to have a plan B in mind before you head out just in case things go wrong.
+No matter where you go during the winter months, it’s essential to have a plan B in mind before you head out, just in case things go wrong.

-No one wants to be stranded out in the cold especially if you have kids along for your grocery shopping trip and even worse if you’re walking.
+No one wants to be stranded in the cold, especially if you have kids along for your grocery shopping trip, and even worse if you’re walking.

-If you can leave the kids with parents, friends, or relatives that might help but not all parents have this option nor want to bother people for chores such as grocery shopping.
+Leaving the kids with parents, friends, or relatives might help, but not all parents have this option, nor do they want to bother people for chores such as grocery shopping.

-Keep in mind if you have seniors in your area or those with disabilities that could use some help or a ride to the grocery store they may appreciate that.
+If you have older people in your area or those with disabilities who could use help or a ride to the grocery store, they may appreciate that.